CodeMC/RuntimeTransformer/README.md

 ## Compiling

-Run this command to build the api project.
+Run this command to build the project.
-`./gradlew jar`
+`./gradlew build`

-If you want to build the example project add `-Pbuild-example` `./gradlew jar -Pbuild-example`

 ## Installation

-To install the api jar into your local maven repo run `./gradlew publishToMavenLocal`
+To install the api and agent jar into your local maven repo run `./gradlew publishToMavenLocal`

-The correct artifact can then be included using the following dependency definition:
+The library can then be included using one of the following dependency definitions:
+### Maven
 ```xml
         <dependency>
             <groupId>me.yamakaja.runtimetransformer</groupId>